binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 See [part 1] if you want to catch the series from the start.

 [Last time], we discussed passing general arguments and keyword arguments.
-This time, let's discuss passing arrays.
+This time, let's discuss passing arrays [by value].

 General Disarray
 ----------------